 Later on, he was inspired by a pressure gauge.
 He used this as he designed his first watch that was named after the said inspiration – Manometro.
 Its unique design has made it widely popular.

 The company continued designing, manufacturing, and launching other watch collections that are automotive-inspired such as the Contagiri, Transmissione and Carrara.
-Shop for a Giuliano Mazzuoli watch directly from its website or click here to see their watches on Amazon.
+Shop for a Giuliano Mazzuoli watch directly from its website.

-Haurex was established in 1989 by Murizio Bianchini and Guiseppe La Giusa with the vision of producing timepieces that specifically to suit Italian’s taste in design.
+Haurex was established in 1989 by Murizio Bianchini and Guiseppe La Giusa with the vision of producing timepieces that specifically suit Italian taste in design.
 They also made sure that their products are of high-quality and reasonably priced.

 Its timepieces fuse Italian design and high-quality Swiss parts, making each one stand out in the watch market.

 Amidst the long history of the watch industry in Italy, there are also relatively young watch brands.
 One of those is the Officina del Tempo that was established in 2000.

 Its products are mainly sports watches and are primarily considered power and racing models.
 Despite being new to the industry, it has already reached more than 20 countries around the globe.
 The secret perhaps is that the brand puts a premium on the quality of its products, being mindful with every detail and in every step during the production.